Think nicotine free electronic cigarettes are harmless? Think again.A new study shows that aromas in e-cigs can harm cells to fight human infection.

 Electronic cigarettes work by heating a flavored liquid to make a mist that users inhale, or “vape”.
 These flavored liquids, called e-liquids, usually contain nicotine.
 But not always.
 Manufacturers add nicotine to vapers who want a buzz of their e-cigarettes.
 It’s the same stimulant that real cigarettes deliver.
 This nicotine — made from tobacco — qualifies most e-cigs as “tobacco products”.

-See also : Where to buy a yoga mat?
+Also to discover : Where to buy a yoga mat?

 Nicotine can be useful for adults who are addicted to cigarettes and want to wean.
 But nicotine can harm children and adolescents.
 That’s why some young people You can choose to vapour instead of smoking and use products without nicotine.
 But the new data suggests that e-cigs can still be toxic, even without nicotine.